tophattwaffle/THEM/readme.md

  - `$global:saveLocation` is a `string` of a path for where all data should be stored.

  ## Etsy ID tables
- Puttings these here for quick reference later on.
+ Putting these here for quick reference later on.
 Etsy does not seem to have these documented.

 | property_id     | Value       |
 |-----------------|-------------|